munki/munki-pkg/README.md

 **name**
 String containing the package name.
 If this is missing, one is constructed using the name of the package project directory.

-If you would like munkipkg to automatically append a version to each package during build, add `-${version}` to the end of the name.
+munkipkg can automatically insert the version number into the output filename when building a package by inserting "${version}" into the value for the package name.

 JSON Example:
 ```